hby/tock/README.md

 And it is here we get a glimpse behind the curtain and see more of how simple numbers actually work.
 When a base 10 digit advances from 9, the new sequence of numbers it will count through is determined by the higher order digits.
-But, as it happens, for natural numbers in our world that sequence is a constant 0 through 9.
+But, as it happens, for natural numbers in our world, that sequence is a constant 0 through 9.

 Generalizing, we get this.
 ```
 For an n-digit number, (dn-1 dn-2 ... d1 d0),
-the sequence of numbers that di counts through is
+the sequence of numbers that di counts through is a function
-fdi(dn-1 dn-2 ... di+1)
+of the value of all of the higher order digits, fdi.
 ```

-It just so happens that in most of the counting we are used to `fdi == (0 1 ...9) for all i`.
-But the world is full of much more comples examples of counting.
+It just so happens that for most of the counting we are used to `fdi` is the sequence `(0 1 ...
+9)` for any i.
+But the world is full of much more complex examples of counting.
 We just need to look for them.

+## Counting, simply stated

+The tock library provides a general way to count where:
+- digits are grouped and ordered into a counter
+- a digit is a sequence that is defined in cooperation with the higher order digits of its containing counter
+- the mechanism of sequencing digits and handling the process of determining digit sequences based on higher order values is handled for you

 ## Purpose

 The purpose of this library is to provide these things:
 - a way to define counters with arbitrarily complex digit sequences
-- a way to easily specify common cases of digit sequences
+- an open way to easily specify common cases of digit sequences
 - a way to compose counters from other counters
+- a built-in mechanism to generate lazy sequnces of both counters and counter values

 ## Goals